astibal/smithproxy_docs/README.md

-# this is smithproxy documentation repository
+### this is smithproxy documentation repository

+>Visit https://smithproxy.readthedocs.io to see it online.